 The graduate Project Management courses in the Department of Technology are designed to prepare technical professionals for entry into the fast-growing ranks of project manager.
 This sequence is intended to help the technical manager begin to understand the processes and knowledge areas that are common to all projects.

-These are not preparation courses for the PMP or CAPM examinations.
-Each will provide more than 40 contact hours of basic education on project management related concepts, tools, techniques and methodologies.
+These are not preparation courses for the Project Management Professional (PMP) or Certified Associate in Project Management (CAPM) examinations.
+Each will provide more than 40 contact hours of basic education on project management-related concepts, tools, techniques and methodologies.
 To assure that state-of-the-art practices are introduced, the Project Management Body of Knowledge was the basis for selecting content to be included in these introductory courses.

-A total of 30 hours is required to complete the degree, including the theses.
-After completing the required courses, a student choosing the thesis option will need to complete an additional 9 hours of electives.
+A total of 30 hours is required to complete the degree, including a thesis (for 6 credit hours).
+After completing the required 5 courses, a student choosing the thesis option will need to complete an additional 9 hours of elective courses.

-A total of 33 hours is required to complete the exam option.
-After completing the required courses, a student choosing the comprehensive exam option will need to complete an additional 9 hours of electives, and 9 hours in a concentration of conceptually connected coursework before taking the Comprehensive Examination.
+A total of 33 hours is required to complete the culminating comprehensive option.
+After completing the required courses, a student choosing this option will need to complete an additional 9 hours of electives, and 9 hours in a secondary area of concentration of conceptually connected coursework.

 Upon completion of their Master of Science, students will be able to:

 Approach problems and challenges in a systematic way.

 Understand trends, issues, and developments in area of specialization.